JavkhlanEnkhjin/ICP/ICP1/README.md

 <br/>

 ## Brief:
-## Submittion for ICP-1 from Team Mohamad/Jawa.
+## Submission for ICP-1 from Team Mohamad/Jawa.
 On IPC1.py file:
 1. Main differences between python 2 and 3.
 2. charDeleter() function: get string from input to s variable.
 From 2th index of s, put characters into temp variable.
 When print the temp string, reverse it with [::-1].